fu4303/portfolio-vincentntang/content/pages/mystory.md

 [PICS - Dunno]

 I've come to appreciate where I am right now.
-I never plan terribly far ahead.
+I suffered from burn out a few times already, mostly because I never was good at planning long term.
 I don't considered myself a programmer, but rather a problem solver and a content creator.
 I want to explore this whole other realm in the tech world - hardware development, gaming engines, devops, and more computer-sciency things.
 And make educational/entertaining content from it, something that inspires the next generation of problem solvers.

+My 3 - 5 year goal is to become a creative interactive developer.
+Someone who creates experiences, or builds tools that tells stories.
+This means mastery in a few different fields, namely in 3D development, design, and animation - none of which I'm really great at.
+So for this, I'm pursuing interests in game and hardware development.

 Feel free to reach out to me at [hello@vincentntang.com](mailto:hello@vincentntang.com)